ministryofjustice/analytics-platform-control-panel/doc/running.md

 NOTES: if you use aws-vault to manage your AWS credentials, during the running process of the app, you may encounter a popup window for asking you to provide key-chain password from time to time, which is normal.

+#### Important notes
+The app even running on local env, it will still talk to the remote AWS data account and dev cluster directly which is shared with our dev environment, especially the data account, it is shared not only dev environment also prod environment, all those important live IAM roles/groups, S3 buckets are there, so please be careful unless we complete the task of constructing local infrastructure.